norvig/paip-lisp/docs/chapter18.md

 The expression

 `(othello #'human #'human)` will let two people play against each other.
-Alternately, `(othello #' random-strategy #'human)` will allow us to match our wits against a particularly poor strategy.
+Alternately, `(othello #'random-strategy #'human)` will allow us to match our wits against a particularly poor strategy.
 The rest of this chapter shows how to develop a better strategy.

 ## 18.3 Evaluating Positions